the-turing-way/the-turing-way/CONTRIBUTING.md

 If you would like to represent the project in your network, please open an issue and ping @malvikasharan and @KirstieJane so that they can do their best to support you.

-We would appreciate if you could share your slides by adding them to the [conferences folder](/conferences) and some info in the [conferences README.md](/conferences/README.md).
+We would appreciate if you could share a short abstract and your prersentation by adding them to the [conferences folder](/conferences) and some info in the [conferences README.md](/conferences/README.md).

 ## Recognising Contributions